 Requiring people to make a yes / no choice has been used in popups, providing further evidence validating this method.

 In the popup example below from Copy Hackers they note that adding this popup, using a yes / no, to their website brought in 4x as many subscribers from this one popup as all other list growth activity across the site combined.

 Copy Hackers make the point that this approach means people understand the no choice more clearly.
 The negative consequence makes them consider more carefully, as opposed to the no pain clicking of an innocent looking ‘X’ to exit a popup.

-Though they advise you don’t have to be, or shouldn’t be, mean with the no choice.
+Though they advise you don’t have to be, nor should be, mean or rude with the no choice.
 Rather than “I’m too foolish to want discounts” it’s more appropriate to say “No, I’m not into discounts”.

 Is consent a must under GDPR?

 Using consent as legal grounds for data processing is just one option available under GDPR compliance.
 There are seven different options, brands can decide the most appropriate.